Skip to content

 Hidden Leak Underground?

-Depending on the construction of your property and central heating system, your pipework may run underground – sometimes in soil, under tiles or in concrete floors.
+Depending on the construction of your property and central heating system, your pipework may run underground – sometimes in soil, under tiles or in concrete floor slabs.
 This can make finding leaking pipes harder and likely mean you’ll need help from a professional leak detection specialist technician.
-We offer underground leak detection within what we do.
+We offer underground leak detection too.

 Water Leak in Concrete Floor Hidden